RokkuDayo/NeptuniaVS_Camera-Tools/README.md

 If disabling the HUD doesn't work, open and close the teleport menu (R on the keyboard / SELECT (Playstation) / View Button(Xbox)) while in the hub.

 Current problems:

-Freezing the world also freezes some lighting components related to the character, if you want to just roam around with the free camera, I recommend NOT pausing the world.
+-Freezing the world also freezes some lighting components related to the character, if you want to just roam around with the free camera, I recommend NOT pausing the world.

-Depth of field breaks when the camera is decoupled, so it is disabled automatically when you engage the free camera.
+-Depth of field breaks when the camera is decoupled, so it is disabled automatically when you engage the free camera.

 Made by Arthur Lopes (https://www.youtube.com/channel/UCZ9Z9baROsgz8IcUnD4H42w) Huge thanks to Stephen Chapman (https://www.youtube.com/channel/UCqfqH-wq12WOm4QG4KiRisw) for making his in-depth tutorials on Cheat Engine.